raynux/boardeye/README.md

 export GOOGLE_API_KEY=XXXXXX
 ```

+If you would like to try prediction now, download a trained [model](https://drive.google.com/open?id=0B9nFZuxm88eRb1F4ZUtJQTZKcDQ) and place them under `data`.
+Then go `Prediction` section below.

 ## Generating Training Data
 You're gonna need two kinds of pictures - looking at your display or not.